MuushyRoom/hackertyper-clone/readME.txt

 Thank you for visiting, and happy hacking!

-press and key on you keyboard in order to start "Fake hacking"!
+press any key on you keyboard in order to start "Fake hacking"!

 Skulls ascii art
 -https://emojicombos.com/skull-ascii-art